apache/myfaces-homepage/tobago.md

 ## News

-### February 5, 2021 MyFaces Tobago 4.5.2 Released
+### February 5, 2021 Apache Tobago 4.5.2 Released

-The MyFaces Tobago component library in version 4.5.2 has been released.
+The Apache Tobago component library in version 4.5.2 has been released.

 Release notes can be found in [Jira](https://issues.apache.org/jira/secure/ReleaseNote.jspa?projectId=12310273&styleName=Html&version=12349344).

-### February 5, 2021 MyFaces Tobago 2.4.4 Released
+### February 5, 2021 Apache Tobago 2.4.4 Released

-The MyFaces Tobago component library in version 2.4.4 has been released.
+The Apache Tobago component library in version 2.4.4 has been released.

 Release notes can be found in [Jira](https://issues.apache.org/jira/secure/ReleaseNote.jspa?projectId=12310273&styleName=Html&version=12349632).

-### January 12, 2021 MyFaces Tobago 2.4.3 Released
+### January 12, 2021 Apache Tobago 2.4.3 Released

-The MyFaces Tobago component library in version 2.4.3 has been released.
+The Apache Tobago component library in version 2.4.3 has been released.

 Release notes can be found in [Jira](https://issues.apache.org/jira/secure/ReleaseNote.jspa?projectId=12310273&styleName=Html&version=12346997).

-### November 3, 2020 MyFaces Tobago 4.5.1 Released
+### November 3, 2020 Apache Tobago 4.5.1 Released

-The MyFaces Tobago component library in version 4.5.1 has been released.
+The Apache Tobago component library in version 4.5.1 has been released.

 Release notes can be found in [Jira](https://issues.apache.org/jira/secure/ReleaseNote.jspa?projectId=12310273&styleName=Html&version=12348200).